Credit card tokenization is a digital security measure that protects sensitive credit card information during online transactions.

 Tokenization randomly generates one-time digital "tokens" to replace real credit card information in each unique transaction.
 Tokens help prevent valuable personal details from being intercepted by potential hackers or leaked through data breaches.

 A token is something that serves as a "stand-in," or temporary replacement, for something else of value.
-When it comes to credit card transactions, an individual's card account details are temporarily tokenized with a chain of randomized letters and numbers.

-So, instead of sending a 16-digit credit card number (e.g., 4568 9845 2354 1209), the number is replaced by a random token sequence (e.g., %dnsPfNmcHPO), or a sequence not of value.
+Instead of sending a 16-digit credit card number (e.g., 4568 9845 2354 1209), the number is replaced by a random token sequence (e.g., %dnsPfNmcHPO), or a sequence not of value.

 Consider the following credit card tokenization example: